datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 * TIF-sizes are very big for usage as web presentation (remote, not original archive).
 How to create a second (compressed) "presentation" archive?
 Just do compressed conversion step to another directory and copy index over?
 * Why are native libraries used?
 I know of Java libraries (<https://github.com/haraldk/TwelveMonkeys> to be used for image reading/writing)
 * When doing OCR on commandline with tesseract creating ALTO-files: How to correct OCR with `3_ResCartaTextualMetadataEditor.sh`?
 Only TIF-header OCR supported?
 How to change this?
+* How to add externally created ALTO-files to be shown in Mirador? (file `00000001.alto.xml` already beside `00000001.tif`) Must be somehow added to index and/or metadata.xml?

 ## Cheat Sheet of fastest way to curate archive